xyntechx/xyntechx/README.md

 ## 👩‍💻 About Me

 I am a teenager who loves computer science, entrepreneurship, and service-learning.
 In terms of computer science, I am most passionate about deep learning, web development, and extended reality.
-Without a doubt, I am also interested in cybersecurity, data science, game development, quantum computing, and all other CS fields!
+Without a doubt, I am also interested and have experience in cybersecurity, data science, game development, and quantum computing!

 ## 🎯 My Goals